terrorizer1980/docker-compose-aws-ecscli-demo/docs/intermediate/README.md

 ### Service recap

-Once the formation is running, the services can be found by running
+Once the formation is running, hosts and ports for services can be found by running

 ```console
 ecs-cli ps \